georgeyandem/EcoChargeFinder/README.md

 - Features:
   - Description about how the app works.
   - Contact information.
-  - Back to Home Page button.

 #### `DetailsView.jsx`
-- Description: Displays details about a specific dish, including an image, price, ingredients, and instructions.
+- Description: Displays details about a specific charge station, including an image, price, ingredients, and instructions.
 - Features:
-  - Add to Menu button.
   - Cancel button.
   - More information link.